klaudiusivan/ScalableRoutingExample/README.md

 }
 ```

+### 4. **Potential Future Extensions**

+The architecture in this project is designed to be easily extended for the following navigation types:

+#### **Deep Linking** (Future Implementation)
+Deep linking allows your app to be opened from URLs, mapping URL schemes to specific screens using the `ScreenIdentifier`.

+#### **Push Notifications** (Future Implementation)
+Push notifications can trigger navigation to specific screens in the app based on a payload.
+For example, a push notification could open the detail screen with specific dependencies.

+#### **Silent Push Notifications** (Future Implementation)
+Silent push notifications are background notifications that trigger background tasks, like data fetching or preparing a screen before the user opens the app.

+#### **In-App Push Notifications** (Future Implementation)
+In-app notifications prompt the user to navigate to a specific screen while they are already in the app.
+These notifications can trigger modals, banners, or inline prompts.

 ## Memory Management

 - **Weak References**: View controllers maintain weak references to the `AppRouter` to prevent **retain cycles**.